What happened in the last episode of Gavin and Stacey?

 Stacey will get pregnant

-Earlier in sequence three, Gavin and Stacey had been instructed by a physician that they had been unlikely to have a child the standard means as a consequence of Gavin’s low sperm depend.
+Earlier in sequence three, Gavin and Stacey had been informed by a health care provider that they had been unlikely to have a child the normal means as a consequence of Gavin’s low sperm rely.

-The information hit the couple laborious and so they determined to proceed attempting for a child till the top of the 12 months, at which level they might begin alternative routes of getting a toddler.
+The information hit the couple onerous and so they determined to proceed attempting for a child till the tip of the yr, at which level they might begin taking a look at other ways of getting a baby.

-Within the ultimate episode, mere hours earlier than Nessa’s marriage ceremony, Stacey took him upstairs and confirmed him 34 being pregnant checks she had taken that had all come again optimistic.
+Within the last episode, mere hours earlier than Nessa’s wedding ceremony, Stacey took him upstairs and confirmed him 34 being pregnant checks she had taken that had all come again optimistic.

 The couple had been delighted, with Gavin proudly declaring: “My balls work!”